top of page

 Before 1982 there were no local animal shelters or resources available to help the Sonoma community cope with the problem of stray and abandoned animals.
 This lack of animal services motivated a handful of dedicated animal lovers to create a local animal welfare organization.
 Thanks to the community, Pets Lifeline was established.

-It was in 1987 that Pets Lifeline bought the property on which it now stands and built the main shelter structure.
+In 1987 Pets Lifeline purchased a plot of land and built the first shelter structure.
 The house on the property became a thrift store serving as a fundraising source for the fledgling shelter.

-Over the last three decades, additions and modifications have been made to bring the Shelter into its current living form.
-In 2000, the thrift store was replaced with the beautiful fenced dog yard and later, a new roof along with temporary mobile structures were added.
+In 2000, the thrift store was replaced with a beautiful fenced dog yard and later, a new roof along with temporary mobile structures were added.

 In 2005, Pets Lifeline served on a national level when Hurricane Katrina hit New Orleans, leaving people and their pets homeless.
 The Marin Humane Society called our shelter to ask if we would join them in a concerted effort to save a plane load of stranded cats and dogs flown in from New Orleans.
 We jumped at the chance and after a long night, the Pets Lifeline team left with approx. 12 dogs and five cats.